hn3000/calc/README.md

 advertisement-filled calculator-apps and -websites I decided to build the simplest and smallest calculator I could.

-The only extra is the DSEG14 font that gives the classic 14-segment display look to the calculator's output area.
+The only extra is the DSEG14 font from https://www.keshikan.net/fonts-e.html that gives the classic 14-segment display look to the calculator's output area.